 Matthew has written and spoken extensively on estate matters, both to other lawyers, to healthcare professionals, and to the public.
 The Court of Appeal for Ontario, the province’s highest court, has approvingly cited a paper Matthew co-wrote.

 As a law student, Matthew volunteered at his school’s legal aid clinic.
 He helped low-income clients, some with mental health issues, face a variety of legal challenges.
-He continues to volunteer for the Law Help Ontario program where he assists people who can’t afford a lawyer in understanding how to proceed in litigation.
+He has also volunteered for the Law Help Ontario program, assisting people who can’t afford a lawyer in understanding how to proceed with litigation.

 Matthew was called to the Bar of Ontario in 2010.
 He has a J.D. from Osgoode Hall Law School, an M.A. from the University of Toronto, and a B.A. from Bishop’s University.
 In addition to his legal writing, Matthew has been published in the Journal of American History.

 PUBLICATIONS | PRESENTATIONS | MEDIA